cldf-datasets/barlowhandandfive/cldf/README.md

 <a name="ds-structuredatasetmetadatajson"> </a>

-# StructureDataset CLDF dataset with data and supplements for Barlow 2024 ...
+# StructureDataset CLDF dataset with data and supplements for Barlow 'Loss of colexification of ‘hand’ and ‘five’ in Austronesian languages'

 **CLDF Metadata**: [StructureDataset-metadata.json](./StructureDataset-metadata.json)